 Rajadhani express is a private institution provides service for luxury seekers, usually, they maintain one compartment of the train which has luxury seats.
 It is an air-conditioned compartment has free WIFI.
 Rail network is the quickest to reach any destination along the western and southern coast.
 It is fast, convenient and cheap too.
 The maritime railway line connects all beach resorts such as Galle, Unawatuna, Bentota, Kalutara, Negombo with Colombo.
 Same times upcountry railway track provides easy access to major places such as Kandy, Nuwara Eliya, Ella, Badulla.

 If you wish to travel to the east coast or Northern Sri Lanka during your Sri Lanka tour again you can resort to the train travel as it provides daily many trains to those destinations.
 Please bring Sri Lanka currency in order to buy tickets, credit cards are not accepted, only the local currency is accepted.
 Travel cards not available and return tickets can be obtained only in selected railway stations such as Kandy, Colombo.

 Getting around Sri Lanka by Bus

 Buses are one of the best ways to getting around Sri Lanka and it is a viable alternative to taxis and trains and a very cost-effective way of getting around Sri Lanka.
-It definitely reduces your transport budget in a great amount of your holiday.
+It definitely reduces your transport budget with a great amount of your holiday.
 Buses are available in all corners of the island, buses plying frequently between major cities but a number of trips connecting cities and remote areas might be much less as opposed to the number of trips between major cities.